-- 3.23 A key challenge we faced during the RIS2 process was how to interpret the efficiency ranges from the three cross-cutting (and to an extent overlapping) capability reviews and apply them to expenditure lines in National Highways' Draft SBP.
-Given this experience, for RIS3, we are currently minded to align the capability reviews to the key pillars of the Draft SBP enhancements, renewals and operations and maintenance rather than basing them on cross-cutting themes.
-This will allow us to tailor the evidence to each aspect of National Highways' delivery.
-Notwithstanding this change of emphasis, we expect that many of the current key drivers of efficiency will continue to be relevant to RIS3.
-We expect to be able to demonstrate a degree of progression from the RIS2 capability reviews. - 3.24 The remainder of this section describes our approach to assessing specific aspects of National Highways' plans.
+- 3.25 A key challenge we faced during the RIS2 process was how to interpret the efficiency ranges from the three cross-cutting (and to an extent overlapping) capability reviews and apply them to expenditure lines in National Highways' Draft SBP.
+Given this experience, for RIS3, we considered whether it would be more appropriate to align the capability reviews to the key pillars of the Draft SBP enhancements, renewals and operations and maintenance. - 3.26 National Highways expressed its concern that such an approach would risk us failing to identify where efforts to improve performance cut across different areas of delivery.
+It also suggested that the proposed approach would be overly focused on capital delivery and would miss looking at how performance can be delivered through other means. - 3.27 It is not our intention to narrow the focus on the capability reviews and therefore we are content to proceed with an approach based on cross-cutting themes.